When we’re alone — whether in the midst of a crowd of strangers or family — Christmas holidays can feel really yucky.

 Here’s how that worked in my life yesterday.

 A new friend emailed and asked, “How many books have you sold?”
-Because I see her, because I know her, especially how unhappy she is with her own life, I heard the sarcasm in her tone in the words she wrote in her email!
+Because I see her, because I know her, especially how unhappy she is with her own life, I heard the sarcasm in the words she wrote in her email!

 My mind screamed, “Seriously?
 How many books have I sold?
 You mean in the 12 days it’s been for sale, the less than two weeks it even had a price?
 What kind of asshole asks that question?”